backupbrew/switchbrew/NCA Format.md

 with a non-standard "tweak" (endianness is reversed, see [here](https://gist.github.com/SciresM/fe8a631d13c069bd66e9c656ab5b3f7f)), this encrypted data is an 0x400 NCA header + an 0x200 header for each section in the section table.

+For pre-1.0.0 "NCA2" NCAs, the first 0x400 byte are encrypted the same way as in NCA3.
+However, each section header is individually encrypted as though it were sector 0, instead of the appropriate sector as in NCA3.

 # Header